Plan your post-lockdown adventure with our round-up of the very best road trips in the UK – as voted for by Boundless

 38. Crawley to Brighton, South East

 Coastal.
 22 miles.
-Follow this route on the map
+Follow this route on Google Maps

 Nothing sums up a Great Escape quite like a seaside getaway.
 This particular one starts in Crawley where, if you’re lucky, the gridlock finally gives way to the free-flowing, dual-carriageway A23, which whizzes you to Brighton in no time.
 But perhaps you’d prefer a more sedate pace, like entrants in the annual London to Brighton veteran car run.
 A well-loved event, this is a recreation of the Emancipation Run of 1896 held to celebrated the ‘Locomotives on the Highways Act’, which raised the speed limit from 4mph to 14mph and removed the need for a man to walk in front of the car.

 37. Sleaford to Cadwell Park, Lincolnshire, East Midlands

 Countryside.
 31 miles.
 Follow this route on Google Maps

 This rural route was well-driven by Vicki Butler-Henderson when her Formula First race team was based at Cadwell Park racing circuit, but nostalgia is not why it’s here.
 From Sleaford, you head briefly north on the B1517, then east and pick up the A153.
 The A153 is a wonderful roller coaster of a road (pictured above, near Tattershall).
 There are plenty of camber changes, so make sure both hands are glued to the wheel at all times (unless you’re changing gear).
 And once you’re at Cadwell Park, why not do a track day?

 Road trips 36, 35 and 34: the Mourne Mountains in County Down, the Brecon Beacons, and Central London.